saeed51100/machine-learning/medium-model/readme.txt

      .
      and other commands in the above link.

-9- keras is installed too?
+9- numpy and keras is installed with tensorflow.
+10- pip install pandas.

 # If you want to switch projects or leave your virtual environment, deactivate the environment: